Germany demands U.S. answers over Merkel bugging

 Merkel said: "We need to have trust in our allies and partners and this trust must now be established once again."

-Sigmar Gabriel, head of the German Social Democrats who are in coalition talks with Merkel's conservatives, said it was difficult for him to imagine continuing negotiations on a free trade deal between the European Union and the United States as long as the rights of citizens in Europe were endangered.
+Sigmar Gabriel, head of the Social Democrats (SPD) whose party is in coalition talks with Merkel's conservatives, said it was difficult for him to imagine continuing negotiations on a free trade deal between the European Union and the United States as long as the rights of citizens in Europe were endangered.

 Others were more measured.
 Merkel's chief of staff, Ronald Pofalla, said Germany would demand a "no-spy deal" with Washington, which would set out rules for cooperation between their intelligence services.